-Lead and copper are metals naturally found throughout the environment in soil and water.
+Lead and copper are metals naturally found throughout the environment in air, soil, water, and household dust.
 These metals can also be found in lead, copper, or brass household plumbing pipes and fixtures.
 Even consumer products such as paints, pottery, and pewter can contain lead and/or copper.
 Corrosion or deterioration of lead or copper-based materials, as well as erosion of natural deposits can release these metals into the drinking water.